Wednesday, May 28, 2014

 It explains why a few actors are too busy doing other movies.
 Most notable is James Marsden, who went on to star in a supporting role in Superman ReturnsIt was a movie outside of Marvel adapted from the DC comics and directed by the old boy-wonder of X-Men.
 Had the third film not concluded with Singer's absence and Marsden's reduced role, this film could have been improved, along with the character Cyclops' portrayal.
 The character rivalry between him and Wolverine would progress to end their jealousy and differences.
 THE LAST STAND did, however, cut short the conflict they had with Jean Grey as their main romantic interest, but it too was rushed.

 I blame the deficits of this movie on Ratner's poor direction.
 This film would have been better if it had a cohesive plot.
 The character depth and subplots need to align with the original storyline.
 Without Bryan Singer at the helm, the team can't do it.
-All hope of my liking the third instalment is gone.
+All hope of my liking the third movie is gone.
 Being an X-Men fan, I remain optimistic about the next instalment.
 Kelsey Grammer respectfully plays Beast and is identical to this character.
 Another new choice of actor is Ellen Page, who receives the role of the ghosting mutant Shadowcat.

 You should ignore the third movie and wait for Days of Future Past.
 Just keep waiting for the prequel X-Men: First Class, which the review will be in next week.